eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 at runtime.

 Note also that `small` is defined as a _hint_, and may be completely ignored by the compiler.
+(And, indeed, it is always ignored when compiling to JavaScript.)

 ### Java array types are represented by special Ceylon classes